Ceres Storm

 Ceres Storm is a 2000 science fiction novel by American author David Herter.

-Plot summary

 In the distant future on a terraformed Mars, Daric discovers that he is a clone of a former Emperor of Earth named Darius.
 Daric is kidnapped by Kay-Tee agents in an attempt to bring him to earth to open Darius' complex that was sealed long ago.
 He escapes and begins a journey that takes him to an asteroid, Triton and Pluto's moon Charon.